ugo-brocard/router/README.md

 }
 ```

-For detailed documentation and usage examples, please refer to our (documentation)[https://github.com/ugo-brocard/router/wiki].
+For detailed documentation and usage examples, please refer to our [documentation](https://github.com/ugo-brocard/router/wiki).

 ## 🛡 License

-This project is licensed under the (MIT License)[https://github.com/ugo-brocard/router/blob/main/LICENSE].
+This project is licensed under the [MIT License](https://github.com/ugo-brocard/router/blob/main/LICENSE).

 ## 🤠 Credits

-This package was developed and maintained by (Ugo Brocard)[https://github.com/ugo-brocard].
+This package was developed and maintained by [Ugo Brocard](https://github.com/ugo-brocard).

 ## 💖 Acknowledgments